applicvision/frontend-friends/README.md

 The name of the element has to include a hyphen, and follow some other [rules](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define#valid_custom_element_names).

 The `html` tag function in front of the backtick string literal might look a bit unfamiliar.
 But it has many advantages.
-Under the hood it is used both to determine which parts of the template are dynamic and which parts are not, and also to automatically cache pieces of rendered markup for later reuse.
+Under the hood it is used both to determine which parts of the template are dynamic and which parts are not, and also to automatically cache pieces of rendered markup for potential reuse.

 The tagged template strategy is also used in [Lit](https://lit.dev/docs/templates/overview/).